Sharath Kamal: Domestic career

 After his success at state meets, Sharath advanced to the national level.
-He bagged a bronze at 2002 National Games of India in singles and mixed doubles events with Pradeera Thiruvengadam and a sliver medal in team event where in the gold medal match against Bengal he lost his match to Sourav Chakraborty 3-2(11-9, 8–11, 6–11, 11–2, 13–11).
+He bagged a bronze at 2002 National Games of India in singles and mixed doubles events with Pradeera Thiruvengadam and a silver medal in team event where in the gold medal match against Bengal he lost his match to Sourav Chakraborty 3–2(11–9, 8–11, 6–11, 11–2, 13–11).

 Sharath Kamal lost in the final of the senior national championships in 2002.
 In 2003, Sharath became the National Champion for the first time at the National Table Tennis Championships.
 He again won the nationals in 2004.
 From 2006 to 2010, Kamal won the senior nationals five times consecutively.
 In 2007 nationals, Sharath made a clean sweep of 4 golds.
 He defeated Sourav Chakraborty in singles final.
 He and Subhajit Saha defeated Sourav Chakraborty and Anirban Nandi in doubles final.
 He won mixed doubles gold with Poulomi Ghatak by defeating Subhajit Saha and Nandita Saha.
 In team event his team PSPB defeated RSPB.
 In 2009, he again won team event and singles gold by defeating Sourav Chakraborty.
 He also clinched a bronze in doubles event with Subhajit Saha.
 He again won the singles title in 2010 nationals by defeating Soumyadeep Roy in a 7 games thrilling match.
 He also won gold in team event.